skiadas/MathTopicsCourse/notes/graphs_euler.md

 - Can two vertices have the same valence?
 - Can two vertices have different valences?
 - Can a vertex have a valence of 0?
 What would that mean for it?
 - Observe that every edge in a graph contributes 1 point each to two vertices' valences.
-With that in mind, what can we say about the sum of all the valences?
+With that in mind, what can we say about the sum of all the valences in relation to the number of edges?
 - Why can't we have a graph that has exactly one odd valence?
 - When do we say that a graph is *connected*?
 - If all the valences in a graph are positive, why does that not mean that the graph is connected?
 Provide an example.